Tariffs on China set to rise to at least 104% on Wednesday, White House says

 Earlier Tuesday, China’s Commerce Ministry said it “firmly opposes” the additional 50% tariffs on Chinese imports, calling it “a mistake upon a mistake.”
 The ministry vowed to escalate its retaliation on US exports.

-US stocks, which soared Tuesday morning, began moving lower off Leavitt’s comments.
-By 3 p.m.
-ET the Dow, Nasdaq and S&P 500 were all in negative territory.
+US stocks, which soared Tuesday morning, began moving lower following Leavitt’s comments.
+Markets ultimately ended the day markedly lower.
+The Dow fell 320 points, or 0.84%.
+The broader S&P 500 fell 1.57%.
+The tech-heavy Nasdaq Composite slid 2.15%.

 “Countries like China, who have chosen to retaliate and try to double down on their mistreatment of American workers, are making a mistake,” Leavitt told reporters on Tuesday.
 “President Trump has a spine of steel, and he will not break.”